syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 {:#members:showtitle}

-You can show/hide the title by setting showTitle property, it is true by default.
+Shows/hides the title by setting the showTitle property.
+It is set to true, by default.